sanjuraj-c/automated-review-rating-system/README.md

 # Balancing Strategy
 To ensure that the model does not become biased toward any specific rating class, a balancing strategy was applied.
 After combining and cleaning all the datasets, it was observed that the number of reviews across different rating levels (from 1 to 5) was slightly imbalanced.
 To fix this, each rating class was limited to 2700 samples.
 This was done by under-sampling the classes with more than 2700 reviews.
 As a result, the final dataset had an equal number of 2700 reviews for each rating class, helping the model learn fairly from all categories.
 The data was also shuffled to maintain randomness before training.

+# Imbalancing Strategy
+Before applying the imbalancing strategy, the cleaned combined dataset had the following rating distribution: 7,578 samples for rating 1, 3,274 for rating 2, 7,732 for rating 3, 16,930 for rating 4, and 46,124 for rating 5.
+To simulate a more realistic, real-world review distribution, we created an imbalanced dataset by excluding the samples used in the balanced dataset and then sampling the remaining data based on specific proportions.
+The new imbalanced dataset included 10% of samples for rating 1, 15% for rating 2, 25% for rating 3, 30% for rating 4, and 20% for rating 5.
+This helped in evaluating how the models perform under skewed data conditions.

 # Train-Test Split Methodology